magma/magma/experimental/cloudstrapper/README.md

   - Tunables (in roles/vars/):

-    build.yaml:
+    - build.yaml:
-      buildUbuntuAmi: AMI ID of Base Ubuntu 20.04 image
+      - buildUbuntuAmi: AMI ID of Base Ubuntu 20.04 image
-      buildAgwAmiName: Name of the AGW AMI created, used to label the AMI
+      - buildAgwAmiName: Name of the AGW AMI created, used to label the AMI
-      buildGwTagName: Tag to be used for the AGW Devops instance, used to filter instance for configuration
+      - buildGwTagName: Tag to be used for the AGW Devops instance, used to filter instance for configuration

-    defaults.yaml:
+    - defaults.yaml:
-      keyHost: Name of *.pem file available from <dirInenvtory>, such as ~/magma-experimental/.
+      - keyHost: Name of *.pem file available from <dirInenvtory>, such as ~/magma-experimental/.
 AWS will use this value as the key associated with all AGW instances
-      secGroupDefault: Name of the default security group to be used for the AGW instance
+      - secGroupDefault: Name of the default security group to be used for the AGW instance

   - Provision the underlying infrastructure for DevOps

     - agw-provision: provisions a site with VPC, subnets, gateway, routing tables and one AGW Command:
     ```
-    ansible-playbook agw-provision.yaml -e "idSite=DevOps" -e "idGw=<buildGwTagName>" -e "dirLocalInventory=<WORK_DIR>" -e "agwDevops=1" --tags createNet,createGw
+    ansible-playbook agw-provision.yaml -e "idSite=DevOps" -e "idGw=<buildGwTagName>" -e "dirLocalInventory=<WORK_DIR>" -e "agwDevops=1" --tags createNet,createGw,inventory
     ```

     - ami-configure: Configure AMI for AGW by configuring base AMI image with AGW packages and building OVS.